telerik/kendo-react-popup/README.md

 - The `examples` directory hosts the demos for the component.
 As a bare minimum, the component should have a `basic usage` and a `CDN` example.
 The `CDN` example should work as expected after the `build-cdn` task has been run.
 - The `test` directory contains the component tests.
 They are transpiled just like the source code itself, and are run with Jasmine in NodeJS.
+- The `e2e` directory contains the end-to-end tests.
+They are transpiled just like the source code itself, and are run with Karma and Jasmine in the browser.
 - The `docs` directory contains markdown files that document the specifics of the component.

 ## Gulp tasks